MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### Using passwordless authentication

+Passwords are a primary attack vector.
+Passwordless authentication is a strategy to mitigate attacks where bad actors use social engineering, phishing, and spray attacks to compromise passwords.

 Microsoft Graph PowerShell supports the following passwordless authentication methods:

-- Windows Hello for Business (WHFB)
+- Windows Hello for Business
-- Fast Identity Online (FIDO2) security keys
+- Fast ID Online (FIDO) v2.0 (FIDO2)
-- Phone signin
+- Microsoft Authenticator app
-- Certificate-Based Authentication (CBA)
+- Certificate-based authentication (CBA)

 >[!NOTE]
 > FIDO2 security keys option is only supported on PowerShell 7 and above.

-For more information, see [Passwordless Authentication Options for Azure AD](/azure/active-directory/authentication/concept-authentication-passwordless).
+For more information, see [Passwordless authentication options for Azure AD](/azure/active-directory/authentication/concept-authentication-passwordless) and [Azure AD certificate-based authentication](/azure/active-directory/authentication/concept-certificate-based-authentication).

 ## Using Disconnect-MgGraph